NothingAG/constitution/constitution.md

 #### 3.4.1 ELECTIONS & ELIGIBILITY

-The facilitator of each circle will facilitate **regular elections** to elect acircle member of the circle into each of its elected roles, using the process and rules defined in Article IV.
-All circle members are eligible for election and each may hold multiple elected roles, except for the lead link of a circle, who may not be elected as its facilitator or rep link.
+The facilitator of each circle will facilitate **regular elections** to elect a circle member of the circle into each of its elected roles, using the process and rules defined in Article IV.
+All circle members are eligible for election and each may hold multiple elected roles, except for the lead link of a circle, who may not be elected as its facilitator, rep link or OKR agent.

 #### 3.4.2 ELECTION TERMS & REVISITING